 The Basics

-Now through August 18th, Franklin Square is filled with gigantic, colorful Chinese lantern displays — a sedge of cranes here, a monkey king there, dreamy tunnels and lots of dragons — it is the Year of the Dragon, after all.
-(One of the dragons even moves its head to breathe smoke at you!)
+Now through August 31st, Franklin Square is filled with gigantic, colorful Chinese lantern displays — aquatic life here, a butterfly garden there, dreamy tunnels and, of course, a giant dragon.
 The park will be open (and free as always) during the day, but will close at 5 p.m. each night to prepare for the festival.
 The ticketed portion of the festival runs every evening from 6 to 11 p.m.

 The Lanterns

-In addition to the lantern displays, the festival also includes cultural performances, a beer garden and other food options, a gift shop and a fountain show.
+In addition to the lantern displays, the festival also includes cultural performances, a cocktail garden and other food options, and a fountain show.

 Franklin Square’s usual attractions – mini-golf and carousel — will continue to run during the festival as well, but they will not be open to the public during those hours.
 The park’s playground will remain open (and free) during festival hours, but you have to enter from 7th Street.